heypoom/devops17/0 - Configure MiniKube/README.md

 # Installing and Configuring MiniKube

-Welcome to the Kubernetes Journey.
-Let's begin with installing the necessary tools.
+Welcome to the Kubernetes Journey!
+Let us begin with installing the necessary tools.
 Do note that this might take a while.
-Please get them ready, so we could go straight to the fun part!
+Please get them ready as soon as possible, so we could go straight to the fun part!

 We're going to use **MiniKube** to set up a Virtual Machine to run Kubernetes on.
 MiniKube is a tool that helps us to **create a local Kubernetes cluster**.